May 21, 2013

 - Keep both feet in contact with the ground, on or behind the line, facing the field;

-- Deliver the ball, into the field, from behind and over the head, using both hands equally.
+– Deliver the ball, into the field, from behind and over the head, using both hands equally, at the point where the ball went out.

-Defenders must not try to block the throw-in from taking place.
+Defenders must not try to block the throw-in from taking place (must be at least two yards away from the thrower).

-(Throw-ins that never enter the field of play are retaken.)
+(Throw-ins where no part of the ball ever enters the field of play are retaken.)

 _____ 14.
 Goal Kicks

-When attackers last touch the ball over the defenders’ end-line, defenders kick it back into play from within their Goal Area.
-The kick must go outside of the own Penalty Area to be live.
-Attackers must stay outside the Penalty Area until the ball comes out.
+When attackers last touch the ball over the defenders’ end-line, defenders kick it back into play from anywhere within their Goal Area.
+The now-defenders must promptly leave the Penalty Area and must stay outside the Penalty Area until the ball is kicked.
+The team taking the goal kick should allow the now-defenders to clear the Penalty Area before taking the kick.
+The ball is live as soon as it is kicked.

 _____ 15.
 Corner Kicks